ilmax/site/content/posts/import-many-terraform/index.md

 │   │       ├── service_specific_resource_1     e.g. App service
 │   │       ├── service_specific_resource_2     e.g. Cosmos container
 │   │       ├── service_specific_resource_3     e.g. Sql Database
-│   └── public                 --> Higher level modules
+│   └── public                 --> Higher-level modules
 │       ├── environment
 │       └── webapp
 ```

-After coming up with this list of principles, I started creating the HCL module for each resource type we use, import it in a local state, run terraform plan to ensure there are no changes and repeat till I create all the modules.
+After coming up with this list of principles, I started creating the HCL module for each resource type, importing it in a local state, running terraform plan to ensure there are no changes and repeating till I create all the modules.

-In order to make the plan/import phase quick, I was applying the changes on a single module basis.
+To make the plan/import phase quick, I was applying the changes on a single module basis.

-Since I ended up importing the resources over and over and over again, I decided to write a small powershell script to help me speed up the process.
+Since I ended up importing the resources over and over and over again, I decided to write a small PowerShell script to help me speed up the process.
+This script specifically tries not to reimport a resource that's already imported and, via PowerShell string interpolation, it makes Azure resource Ids reusable across several environments.

+>Please note that the last point depends on your resources naming conventions.

 The script looks like this: